-Care Coordination: A series of actions contributing to a patient-centered, high-value high-quality system.
-Care coordination is defined as the organized coordination of member's health care services and support activities between two or more participants deemed responsible for the member's health outcomes and the role of care coordinator.
+Care Coordination: A series of actions contributing to a patient-centered, high-value, highquality system.
+Care coordination is defined as the organized coordination of Member's health care services and support activities and resources.
+The coordination occurs between two or more participants deemed responsible for the Member's health outcomes and includes, at minimum, the Member (and their family/caregiver as appropriate) and the Members assigned Care Coordinator.
 Organizing the delivery of care and resources involves a team-based approach focused on the needs and strengths of the individual member.
-The care coordinator ensure that participants involved in in a member's care facilitate the appropriate delivery of health care services and supports.
-Successful care coordination requires the exchange of information among participants responsible for meeting the needs of the member, explicit assignments for the functions of specific staff members, and addresses interrelated medical, social cultural, developmental, behavioral, educational, spiritual and financial needs in order to achieve optimal health and wellness outcomes.
-Successful care coordination is achieved when the health care team, including the member and family/caregiver, supported by the integration of all necessary information and resources, choose and implements the most appropriate course of action at any point in the continuum of care to achieve optimal outcomes for the members.
+The care coordinator ensures that participants involved in a Member's care facilitate the appropriate delivery of health care services and supports.
+Successful care coordination requires the exchange of information among participants responsible for meeting the needs of the member, explicit assignments for the functions of specific staff members, and addresses interrelated medical, social, cultural, developmental, behavioral, educational, spiritual and financial needs to achieve optimal health and wellness outcomes.
+Successful care coordination is achieved when the health care team. including the member and family/caregiver, supported by the integration of all necessary information and resources, choose and implements the most appropriate course of action at any point in the continuum of care to achieve optimal outcomes for the members.

-THE PARTY.
-Policy Name: Intensive Care

-Coordination Services (ICC)

-Department: Clinical Engagement Policy Number: CE16

-Version: 6 Creation Date: 9/19/2017

-Revised Date: 4/17/19, 7/26/19, 9/25/19, 12/5/19 Review Date: 8/10/18
+UMPQUA HEALTH CORPORATE POLICY & PROCEDURE Ultr Policy Name: CE16 - Intensive Care Coordination Services Department: Health Plan Operations Policy Number: CE16 Version: 8 Creation Date: 09/19/2017 Revised Date: 4/17/19, 7/26/19, 9/25/19, 12/5/19, 5/20/21, 2/24/22

-Care Coordinator: A single, consistent individual who is familiar with a member's history, strengths, needs and support system; follow a member through transitions in levels of care, providers, involved systems and legal status; takes a system wide view to ensure services are unduplicated and consistent with identified strengths and needs; and who fulfills care coordination standards as identified in the CCO Contract.
+Care Coordinator: A single, consistent individual who is familiar with a member's history, strengths, needs, support system, Providers, legal status, and the systems in which the member is involved.
+Follows a member through transitions in levels of care; takes a system wide view to ensure services are unduplicated and consistent with the Member's identified strengths and needs; and who fulfills care coordination standards as identified in the CCO Contract.

-Case Management Services: Services provided to ensure that CCO members obtain health services necessary to maintain physical, mental, and emotional development and oral health.
+Case Management Services: Trauma-informed, culturally and linguistically appropriate services provided to ensure that CCO members obtain health services necessary to maintain physical, mental, and emotional development and oral health.
 Case management services include a comprehensive, ongoing assessment of medical, mental health, substance use disorder or dental needs plus the development and implementation of a plan to obtain or make referrals for needed medical, mental, chemical dependency, or dental services, referring members to community services and supports that may include referrals to Allied Agencies.